 - Applicants must not previously have received a scholarship or registration award from EAHIL.

-- Applications must be made only on the official online application form.
+- Applications must be made only on the official application form.
 They must comply with all requirements regarding length of application.
 Supplementary material sent in addition to the application form will not be accepted.

 - Successful applicants will not be eligible for any concurrent fee waiver offered to specified participants at the conference.